brunoxghx/Apple-Music-to-Spotify/README.md

 5. Open a Pull Request
 6. Feel free to check the [issues page](https://github.com/jadhavsharad/Apple-Music-to-Spotify/issues).

+## ‼️ THIS SCRIPT MAY ADD FEW WRONG SONGS SO MAKE SURE TO VERIFY THE PLAYLIST WE ARE WORKING ON THIS.

 ## 🔮 Upcoming Updates
 - **GUI:** We are planning to add a graphical user interface to make the process even more user-friendly.